Difficulties in Managing Aggression and Conflict in Healthcare

 As the patient trailed his catheter along the corridor of the ward, we pleaded with him to return to his room.
 After an unsuccessful attempt, my colleagues and I tried to assist him with walking.
 While trying to hold the patient’s catheter, he shoved me forcefully to the side, where I stood, stunned.
 After failing to plead with the patient, haloperidol was administered.

-In one shift when receiving a patient who had been found having consumed an excessive amount of alcohol, I made an error in not assessing the risks of the situation.
+During one shift, when receiving a patient who had been found having consumed an excessive amount of alcohol, I made an error in not assessing the risks of the situation.
 Upon admission, the patient was rousable but not fully conscious.

 While performing my assessment, the patient suddenly perked up and began exclaiming how hungry he felt.
 As I tried to respond to his request for food, he began to raise his voice.
 I remained in the cubicle and calmly explained that I would be happy to get him something in a minute but that I had one final assessment to do.
 Upon hearing this, he started progressively raising his voice and moving closer towards me.

 My first instinct was to use reason.
 While in the middle of attempting to plea, one of the senior nurses walked over to my cubicle and told me to make an exit.
 Security was promptly called and the patient was removed from the department.